timm-landes/brillouinpy/README.md

 Now you can choose one of the two next sections to install Brillouin Analyzer depending on your needs.
  1. Installation using the **Git-Repository**.
 This method is recommended if you do not work on the package itself.
 Here you will always find the latest version of BrillouinAnalyzer.
  2. Installation from a **local directory**.
 This method is recommended if you want to work on the package code istelf.
 It will be possible to make changes to the code that can be applied directly.

+Now just one remark: **Keep the installation of Conda as it is, unless you definitly need newer packages! :)**

 ### Install BrillouinAnalyzer from the Git-Repository
 For this you'll need git and need to setup a local SSH key in Gitlab.
 However, this installation has the big advantage that its easier to keep your installation up-to-date.